 How to find the Exchange Server URLs?
 Why do you need to find the Exchange URLs in the first place?
 Let me give you an example.
 You are going to install a new Exchange Server in the organization.
 After installing, you like to configure the URLs.
-At the moment many Exchange Servers are running in the organization.
-You want to configure the new Exchange Server with the same URLs settings.
-If you don’t do it, users will not be able to use their email.
-That sounds bad, right?
+At the moment, many Exchange Servers are running in the organization.
+Therefore, you want to configure the new Exchange Server with the same URLs settings.
+If you don’t do that, users will not be able to use their email, which is terrible.
 In this article, you will learn how to find the URLs with a PowerShell script.

 Table of contents

 The best way to find the URLs is with PowerShell.
 Let first prepare the script.
 After that, we will run the script.
 Download the GetExchangeURLs.ps1 script.
 Save the script in the C:\scripts\ folder of your Exchange Server.
 This script is my edit to the script made by Paul Cunningham.
 In the next step, we are going to run the script.